What’s inside:

 Once the nurse has taken a ‘snap’ of the product, that’s the end of their supply documentation activity.
 The system automatically:

-▶ Identifies the product
+- Identifies the product

-▶ Undertakes any necessary data-fixing
+- Undertakes any necessary data fixing

-▶ Verifies the item to support patient safety
+- Verifies the item to support patient safety

-▶ Documents the item straight into the EHR
+- Documents the item straight into the EHR

 The starting point of fixing a broken surgical supply documentation system is to ensure that OR data capture tools are effective.
 This is the crucial raw data that you need to get right for the remainder of the process to be effective.

-Data collection using computer vision and digital imaging technology offers several benefits for charge capture and documentation in the OR:
+Image-to-data technology offers several benefits for charge capture and documentation in the OR:

 ▶ Efficiency: By eliminating the need for manual data entry, image recognition technology streamlines the charge capture process, saving clinicians time and reducing the risk of errors.